 Timeliness

 Information should be received when needed.
 This may be in advance of an event, real time, near real time or historic as appropriate.
 Data should be time stamped as appropriate to the nature and use of the information.
-Time stamp should preferably be at the time of origin, but if not, it should be stamped as soon thereafter as possible.
-Where time stamp is not the time of origin, it is desirable that the difference involved be flagged.
+Time stamp should preferably be at the time of origin, but if not, it should be stamped as soon as it is receipted by the system.
+Where time stamp is not the time of origin, it is desirable that any potential latency be flagged.

 Quality of service (QoS) covers the prioritisation of certain data above others in order to guarantee a timely delivery of the data.
 Higher priority data will be delivered faster than a lower priority item.